Jan Lecjaks: Dinamo Zagreb

 On 24 June 2017, Lecjaks joined Croatian club Dinamo Zagreb on a three-year contract.
-On 19 November, he scored his first goal for the club in a 2–0 victory against Lokomoitva.
+On 19 November, he scored his first goal for the club in a 2–0 victory against Lokomotiva.
 In August 2018, he was loaned out to Lokomotiva.

 Omonia

 On 6 August 2019, Lecjaks joined Cypriot club Omonia on a two-year contract.
 A year later, he renewed his contract until 2022.

 On 16 September 2020, he scored the decisive penalty in a Champions League qualifier against Red Star Belgrade, which guaranteed Omonia participation in the group stage of a European competition, for the first time in the club's history.
 On 22 October, he assisted the team's first goal at the group stage level, in a 1-1 away draw against PAOK.
 Lecjaks played an important role in Omonia winning the 2020–21 Cypriot First Division, finishing the season with 12 assists in the league, playing as a left back.

 The 2021-22 season was also successful for Lecjaks, who scored his first four goals for the club and renewed his contract until 2024.
 He won the 2021 Super Cup and the 2021-22 Cypriot Cup with Omonia, although he missed the final due to injury.
 He made his 100th appearance for Omonia on 16 February 2022, in a 2-0 away win against Aris Limassol, in the Cypriot First Division.